vemana/vemana.github.io/_pages/values.md

 **Writing poor code is unethical.** We teach our kids not to steal others' possessions.
 Similarly, stealing others' time is also stealing.
 Writing poor code steals time from developers that follow.
 Too often, in the name of shipping (see above), the following pattern occurs: (1) Write terrible code (2) Claim impact (3) Get promoted (4) Leave team.
 The developers that follow end up paying the price of cleaning up the mess.
 This is unethical behavior & often the person doing it does not even realize they are doing it.
 In their mind, there is no notion of "terrible code", only code.
 But, in my mind, this is both unethical behavior and a sign of poor engineering understanding.
 Incentives need to adjust for this behavior.

 **Conflict between clean code & fast shipping is NOT inevitable.** For an early stage startup, it is well-worn advice to just focus on shipping.
 I agree.
 When you don't have a business, you don't have code.
 But, it doesn't have to devolve into a free for all with shaky foundations that cannot be built on top of.
-Paying attention to writing **ageable code** - that is, code that ages better - can drastrically improve the number of features that can be built without needing to over-hire.
+Paying attention to writing **ageable code** - that is, code that ages better - can drastically improve the number of features that can be built without needing to over-hire.

 **Software ageability is a first class citizen.** Code should be written to expect change.
 All successful software requires change.
 Well-written, well-structured code ages better.
 Poorly structured code invites patches upon patches.
 Especially when each person is incentivized to push their own features, there's every reason to build upon a creaky edifice than refactor.